esanz91/ApartmentFinder/README.md

 # Spotaru

+Description
+- an apartment hunting website
-A website created to learn node.js with express and mongoose and also help make apartment hunting easier.
+- created to with node.js, express, and mongoose

+Features
+- user login system (local)
+- real-time multi-search filters
+- user can favorite & unfavorite listings
+- user can view list of favorites
+- user can post a listing